University of Gothenburg

 Assessment and treatment

-In our studies at the GNC (and previously in the Department of Child and Adolescent Psychiatry) we have always taken a keen interest in DCD, where it has been studied "in its own right" and as a common comorbidity in ADHD and ASD.
-DCD can, and should be, assessed, diagnosed, and treated.
-Information to children, parents and teachers about the nature of the disorder and instructions as to how to work "with and around" the problems are usually helpful.
-Training of muscular strength, executive function and general physical condition have all been shown to have some positive effect.
-Central stimulants and focused motor training can be very effective in reducing problems associated with poor fine motor skills.
-Martial arts, working memory training programs, and specific programs designed for the individual are effective in mitigating the DCD symptoms and can go a long way towards alleviating anxiety and depression.
+In our studies at GNC (and previously at the Department of Child and Adolescent Psychiatry), we have always paid attention to Developmental Coordination Disorder.
+The diagnosis has been studied both as a "standalone diagnosis" and as a commonly occurring additional diagnosis with ADHD and autism/Asperger's syndrome.
+DCD can and should be investigated, diagnosed, and treated.
+Providing information to children, parents, and teachers about how the problems manifest and instructions on how to work with them is usually helpful.
+Strength training specifically addressing the individual's difficulties (e.g., dressing and undressing, tying shoelaces, eating "neatly"), executive function, and general physical fitness have all been shown to be effective.
+Central stimulants and motor training can be highly effective in reducing problems associated with poor fine motor skills.
+Martial arts for working memory training and specific programs tailored to the individual have been effective in improving developmental coordination disorder symptoms and can help alleviate anxiety and depression.

-Guidelines for the clinical assessment and intervention in DCD have recently been published in Developmental Medicine and Child Neurology (Blank et al 2019): International clinical practice recommendations on the definition, diagnosis, assessment, intervention, and psychosocial aspects of developmental coordination disorder.
+Guidelines for clinical assessment and interventions for DCD have been published in Developmental Medicine and Child Neurology (Blank et al. 2019): International clinical practice recommendations on the definition, diagnosis, assessment, intervention, and psychosocial aspects of developmental coordination disorder.

-DCDs, together with IDD and borderline intellectual functioning, are currently among the most neglected problems in the whole field of developmental medicine/child neuropsychiatry.
+Together with intellectual disabilities and general learning difficulties, DCD currently ranks among the most overlooked problems within the entire field of developmental medicine/child psychiatry.